bb511/adl1t_datamaker/l1trigger_datamaker/h5convert/README.md

 Anomaly detection algorithm that uses data from the calorimeter.
 The `modelIInput` is also available for this object.

+> [!NOTE]
+> There is one cicada object in the h5 files.
+Access it with `h5file["cicada"]`.
+> The features of the cicada object and whether it is included in the h5 is detailed below.

 | Feature       |     Range     |      Step     |      Bits     |  Explanation  |      h5       |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | `CICADAScore` |  -  | - | 4 | Anomaly score generated using calorimeter tower data. | :heavy_check_mark: |